lsst-dm/dmtn-224/index.rst

 The ``config`` portion contains the authentication and authorization configuration, and the ``template`` portion is copied mostly verbatim into the constructed ``Ingress`` resource.

 For more details, see the `Gafaelfawr documentation <https://gafaelfawr.lsst.io/>`__.

+``GafaelfawrIngress`` can, and should, also be used to create ingresses for services that don't require authentication.
+In this anonymous case, Gafaelfawr is invoked only to filter cookies and tokens out of the headers before the rqeuest is passed to the underlying service.
+This prevents leaking security credentials to a service, where they could be stolen in the event of a service compromise.
+For more details, see :sqr:`051`.

 .. _gafaelfawrservicetoken: